 Market, Market Then Market Some More

 Find your voice and branding, choose your channels and get out there!
 You can start with your own network, both personal and professional, to help you get set up.
 Offer free 15-30 minute coaching sessions to colleagues, friends or family.
 Design a 2 for 1 referral system and ask for testimonials in exchange as a way to build up your reputation.
+To make a great testimonial video, take a look at this guide on how to make testimonial videos.
 Start a blog or seek out other blogs and media to write for.
+This is a great way to gain exposure, gain credibility and boost your marketing copy with AI writer.
+Build your following through SEO to further reach potential customers.
 This is a great way to gain exposure, gain credibility and build your following through SEO.

 The “Starting A Coaching Business” Checklist of Questions: